DARE: Diversifying Academia, Recruiting Excellence

 DARE Doctoral Fellowship

-The DARE Doctoral Fellowship Program awards two-year fellowships to advanced Stanford doctoral students who want to investigate and prepare for academic careers and whose presence will help diversify the professoriate.
+The DARE Doctoral Fellowship Program awards two-year fellowships to advanced Stanford doctoral students who want to investigate and prepare for academic careers and who will support and/or contribute to the diversity of their field and the professoriate.

-Stanford’s commitment to diversity is broadly conceived.
+Stanford’s definition of diversity is broadly conceived.
 It includes, but is not limited to:

 - First-generation college students